Did you know you can claim a tax deduction on certain super contributions when you do your tax return?

-Similarly, if you’ve sold an asset that you have to pay capital gains tax on, you may decide to contribute some or all of that money into super, so you can claim it as a tax deduction, which could reduce or even eliminate the capital gains tax that’s owing altogether.
+Similarly, if you’ve sold an asset subject to capital gains tax, you may contribute some or all of that money and claim it as a deduction.
+This could reduce or even eliminate the capital gains tax owed.

 What do I need to do to claim a tax deduction on a super contribution?

 While you can contribute any amount, concessional contributions are capped at $27,500 per financial year.
 In some cases, you can make catch-up concessional contributions, but it’s important to check because if you exceed the cap, additional tax may apply.